Someet-Git/End-to-end-drone-detection/README.md

 -----------------------------------------------
 ## Created a webapp which you can run loccaly to predict on new images or videos
-**a web application built using Streamlit that allows you to upload an image or video, use a YOLOv8 model to run object detection, and download the processed result.
+**a web application built using Streamlit that allows you to upload an image or video, use a Finetuned YOLOv8 model to run object detection, and download the processed result.
 The application supports both image and video inputs.**
 ## Features

 - **Image Prediction**: Upload an image (JPG, JPEG, PNG) and get predictions from the YOLOv8 model.